Brewers vs. Reds Player Props Betting Odds

-You can see player prop bet odds for Christian Yelich, Jonathan India and other players on the Milwaukee Brewers and Cincinnati Reds heading into their matchup at 1:40 PM ET on Sunday at Great American Ball Park.
+You can wager on player prop bet odds for Jonathan India, Christian Yelich and others on the Cincinnati Reds and Milwaukee Brewers prior to their matchup at 7:10 PM ET on Monday at Great American Ball Park.

 Bet on this matchup or its props with DraftKings!